Chart Color Schemes

 Educational outcomes in Irymple fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

 The area's university qualification rate is 17.2%, significantly lower than Victoria's average of 33.4%.
-Bachelor degrees are the most prevalent at 13.0%, followed by graduate diplomas (2.4%) and postgraduate qualifications (1.8%).
-Vocational credentials are prominent, with 38.9% of residents aged 15+ holding such qualifications, including advanced diplomas (9.7%) and certificates (29.2%).
-Educational participation is high, with 30.3% of residents currently enrolled in formal education: 12.2% in primary, 9.8% in secondary, and 2.2% in tertiary education.
+Bachelor degrees are the most common at 13.0%, followed by graduate diplomas (2.4%) and postgraduate qualifications (1.8%).
+Trade and technical skills are prevalent, with 38.9% of residents aged 15+ holding vocational credentials - advanced diplomas (9.7%) and certificates (29.2%).
+Educational participation is high, with 30.3% of residents currently enrolled in formal education.

 Frequently Asked Questions - Education